False-face computer vision camouflage patterns for Hyphen Labs’ NeuroSpeculative AfroFeminism at Sundance Film Festival 2017.

 In camouflage, the objective is often to minimize the difference between figure and ground.
 HyperFace reduces the confidence score of the true face (figure) by redirecting more attention to the nearby false face regions (ground).

 Conceptually, HyperFace recognizes that completely concealing a face to facial detection algorithms remains a technical and aesthetic challenge.
 Instead of seeking computer vision anonymity through minimizing the confidence score of a true face (i.e. CV Dazzle), HyperFace offers a higher confidence score for a nearby false face by exploiting a common algorithmic preference for the highest confidence facial region (i.e. use largest face).
-In other words, if a computer vision algorithm is expecting a face, give it what it wants.
+In other words, if a computer vision algorithm is expecting a face, exploit its expectations.

 The simplest method is to visualize the number of false-faces detected.
 The parameters for scale factor, min/max size, and canny thresholding should be tuned to your specific application domain.